yaptb/lifetimer/site/lifetimer/public/docs/document.md

 - LifeTimer is a Windows Desktop application and is not available for other operating systems

-**Interactive Window Is Not Transparent:**

-- This is by design.
-Making the interactive window transparent makes it harder to locate, move and resize.

 **Desktop Icons are Covered:**

 - This is by design.
 Applications that attach to the Windows Desktop and run behind the desktop icons require elevated privileges and can be a security risk.
 LifeTimer emulates a desktop window but avoids these security concerns.
 Unfortunately, this means that the LifeTimer browser window will obscure icons on the desktop even when it is running in Background Mode.